jotheshjolly/COVID19AR/README.md

 # COVID19AR

 ## Homescreen:
-Upon opening our app you will be greeted homescreen in which you can select free the differnt menus available.
+Upon opening our app you will be greeted homescreen in which you can select three the diffrent menus available.

  ![](images/1.jpeg)